 1 – I want to help people and make a difference in my community.
-I have lived in the municipality of North Grenville for just over a year and a half and I love it!
+I have lived in the municipality of North Grenville for just over six years and I love it!
 I grew up in a small town, but had lived in Ottawa for the previous 17 years.
 I’m much more comfortable in a small town.
-I like to be able to get to know my neighbours, talk to people, learn people’s names and hear their stories.
-The people that I’ve already gotten to know have been very kind and generous to me, so if there’s some way that I can help, I will do it.
+I like to be able to get to know my neighbours, talk to people and hear their concerns and stories.
+The residents of North Grenville are very generous and I want to do whatever I can to support their community efforts.
 This is one of the best ways that I can think of, to do that.

 3 – You might say that municipal politics are in my blood.
 My grandfather and grandmother on my mother’s side of the family were both municipal councillors in different terms.
-My grandfather campaigned on having safe roads and infrastructure because he was a superintendent of roads before retiring and getting involved in council.
-My grandmother campaigned on working hard and getting rid of those on the council who don’t work hard.
-So I would like to think that I am honouring them by doing this and getting more involved in my community.
+My grandfather campaigned on having safe roads and infrastructure because he was a Superintendent of Roads before retiring and getting involved in council.
+My grandmother campaigned on working hard and getting rid of those on the council who don’t want to work hard for the residents.
+So I would like to think that they would be proud of me for both my commitment and my efforts.